iapyeh/sshscript/syntax.md

 ### os.environ[’CMD_TIMEOUT’] = “60”

-The max time spent for execution a command in seconds.
+The max time spent for executing a command in seconds.
 Default is 60 seconds.

 ## $.stdout